 PLEASE NOTE: We take oaths very seriously.
 Any oaths given as an offering MUST be cleared with the Senior Druid prior to the High Rite.
 Please see Caryn upon arrival if you plan on giving an oath.

-- Do not honor deities of different pantheons than those being honored at this rite
+- Please do not honor deities of different pantheons than those being honored at this rite

 - Keep all electronic devices like cellphones and tablets off or turned down.
 Electrical devices ARE, however, allowed to be used to recite offerings.